What Is the IB Programme?

 4,000-word independent research project

-Students conduct original research on a topic of their choice, developing academic writing and research skills.
+Students conduct original research on a topic of their choice, developing academic writing and research skills essential for university-level work.

 Critical thinking about knowledge itself

-Explores how we know what we know, encouraging students to think about knowledge across disciplines.
+Explores how we know what we know, encouraging students to think about knowledge across disciplines through an essay and exhibition.

 150 hours of extracurricular engagement

-Develops personal skills through creative pursuits, physical activities, and community service.
+Develops personal skills through creative pursuits, physical activities, and community service, fostering well-rounded development.

 Global Recognition

-The IB Diploma is recognized by universities worldwide, with many institutions offering preferential admission and advanced standing to IB graduates.
+The IB Diploma is recognized by universities worldwide.
+Many institutions offer preferential admission, advanced standing, and course credit to IB graduates.

 What Makes the IB Programme Unique?